u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - Relatedly, what should the fundamental unit of science be (is it a paper, or something smaller)?
 - How do we ensure that we maintain things like attribution and impact while promoting faster experimentation and sharing of results?
 - How might that vary by discipline, if at all?
-- What's a reasonable path to adoption for what I'm describing, and what does a successful outcome actually look like in the short and long term?
+- What's a reasonable path to adoption for what I'm describing, and what do successful outcomes actually look like in the short and long term?
 - How do we deal with fragmentation in infrastructure systems?
 - How do we preserve confidentiality and invention priority without compromising the rate of progress and collaboration?
 - How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats during this period)?